salama/object-machine/register/use.md

 | ---| --- | --- | --- | --- | --- |
 | **Register:** | r0 | r1 | r2 | r3 | r4 - r7|

 The diagram shows where the object references to the object machines 4 objects are located.
-Registers up from 4 are used by the machine as temporary storage to implment instructions and never stored.
+Registers up from 4 are used by the machine as temporary storage to implement instructions and never stored.
 To keep the object machines logic they must never be used across a branch or call.